 Municipal Bond Insurance: The Basics

-If you are considering buying municipal bonds, you will need to decide whether to buy bonds with insurance policies designed to protect your investment.
-In recent years, one of every eight new issues sold in the municipal bond market has been issued with bond insurance.
+IF YOU ARE CONSIDERING BUYING MUNICIPAL BONDS, you will need to decide whether to buy bonds with insurance policies designed to protect your investment.
 This information sheet will help you make an informed decision about the value of insurance in your portfolio.

 Does it matter which company provides the bond insurance?